skynav/ttt/README.md

  * Error if time expression uses frame component or `f` metric when tts:timeBase is clock.
 (10.3.1)
  * Warn if ttm:agent element does not contain a ttm:name child and `missing-agent-name` warning is not disabled.
 (12.1.5)
  * Warn if ttm:agent element does not contain a ttm:actor child when type='character' and `missing-agent-actor` warning is not disabled.
 (12.1.5)
- * Error if actor element's agent attribute does not reference an agent element.
+ * Error if ttm:actor element's agent attribute does not reference a ttm:agent element.
 (12.1.7)
- * Error if ttm:agent attribute IDREF does not reference an agent element.
+ * Error if ttm:agent attribute IDREF does not reference a ttm:agent element.
 (12.2.1)
  * Warn if same IDREF appears more than once in specified ttm:agent attribute and `duplicate-idref-in-agent` is enabled.
 (12.2.1)
  * Warn if same token appears more than once in specified ttm:role attribute and `duplicate-role` warning is not disabled.
 (12.2.2)
  * Warn if ttm:role attribute references "x-" extension role and `references-extension-role` warning is enabled.
 (12.2.2)